All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Receptor Expression Studies

 The first study to examine human C-cell GLP-1R expression (Korner et al., 2007) used in vitro receptor autoradiography and reported GLP-1 receptor expression in human MTC tumors and some normal C-cells.
-However, this technique cannot distinguish between specific and nonspecific binding with certainty.
+But this technique can't distinguish between specific and nonspecific binding with certainty.

 Functional Studies